Rebecca Kaden joins Union Square Ventures as general partner

 She said that her faith in the team and also a return to her native NYC were motivating factors in joining the firm.
 “New York City is my hometown, a community I care about, and a group of founders and creators that I am passionate about working with,” Kaden wrote.

-After graduating from Stanford Graduate School of Business, Kaden spent over five years at Maveron, a consumer-focused early-stage venture firm.
-She worked on investments for Allbirds, Dia &Co, Periscope, WayUp and others.
+After graduating from Stanford Graduate School of Business, Kaden spent more than five years at Maveron, a consumer-focused early-stage venture firm.
+She worked on investments for Allbirds, Dia&Co, Periscope, WayUp and others.

 Kaden started her career as a journalist at The Economist.